SatyabratDeveloper/password-generator/README.md

 # Built With

-The major frameworks/libraries used for this project:
+The major frameworks/libraries used to built the project:

 -   React
 -   JavaScript